MoralisWeb3/docs/blog/2024-09-24-planned-deprecations.md

 | [`/ipfs/uploadFolder`](https://deep-index.moralis.io/api-docs-2.2/#/IPFS/uploadFolder) | We recommend exploring other providers. |

 ### Palm: Confirmed Deprecation (60 Days Notice)
-Support for Palm mainnet will be discontinued on 22nd November.
+Palm mainnet will be discontinued on 22nd November.
 Please update your dapps and integrations accordingly.
-For alternative solutions we recommend visiting https://docs.palm.io/howto/use-supported-tools/tools
+We recommend exploring alternative providers, which you can find at https://docs.palm.io/howto/use-supported-tools/tools.

-### Aptos: Planned Deprecation
+### Aptos: Confirmed Deprecation (60 Days Notice)
-We plan to sunset Aptos support in alignment with the network’s deprecation of their v1 Indexers.
-The timing remains tentative, but we aim to provide ample notice to our users.
-We encourage you to explore alternative providers and will offer guidance to ensure a smooth transition.
+Aptos mainnet and testnet will be discontinued on November 22nd, in line with the network’s deprecation of their v1 Indexers.
+We recommend exploring alternative providers, which you can find at https://aptos.dev/en/build/apis.